jnozzi/cocoadev.com/markdown/FactoryMethod.md

 }

 Runtime error would likely be caught during development, and then appropriate action can be taken.
 More code, but a MACRO could help, e.g     SUPER_INIT_CHECK;.
 And the benefit is that when it happens, you get the front page on Wil Shipley's blog.
-It is like running SETI@HOME on your computer and you find an alien. --General/CharlesParnot
+It is like running SETI@HOME on your computer and you find an alien. --CharlesParnot

 *Charles, that bit about the alien is the best line in this whole screed*